If you’re wondering about the expenses associated with ensuring your property is divided and distributed according to your wishes, you are not alone.

 While there’s no simple answer to this question of cost, there are certain things you can take into consideration to better determine what your estate plan expenses may be.

 A well-crafted, thorough estate plan can save your estate and loved ones significant amounts of time, money, and stress.
-Just avoiding the risks and expenses of a drawn-out probate process can make your upfront estate planning attorney cost well worth the expense.
+Just avoiding the risks and expenses of a drawn-out probate process can make the upfront cost of hiring an estate planning lawyer well worth the investment.

 The cost of having an estate plan prepared will vary widely depending on several factors, such as: